Zuleykha Seyidmammadova

-Zuleykha Seyidmammadova (Züleyxa Mirhəbib qızı Seyidməmmədova, Зулейха Мир-Габиб кызы Сеидмамедова; 22 March 1919 – 1994) was one of the first Azerbaijani female pilots, and the first Azerbaijani woman to fly in combat.
+Zuleykha Seyidmammadova (Züleyxa Mirhəbib qızı Seyidməmmədova, Зулейха Мир-Габиб кызы Сеидмамедова; 22 March 1919 – 10 November 1994) was one of the first Azerbaijani female pilots, and the first Azerbaijani woman to fly in combat.

 She gained her pilot's license in 1935 at a flying club in her hometown, and later at the aviation academy in Zhukovsky near Moscow.
 In 1938 she became qualified as a petrochemical engineer but chose to pursue aviation as her main career.

 During World War II, she was the regimental navigator of the 586th Fighter Aviation Regiment, one of the three women's military aviation regiments founded by Marina Raskova.
-Throughout the war, she fought in over 40 aerial battles and carried out over 500 missions.
+During the war, she fought in over 40 aerial battles and carried out over 500 missions.
 During the war, she would inform the commissar as well as Tamara Kazarinova, the commander of her regiment, about the pilots' attitudes toward their leadership.

 After the war, she was demobilized and in 1952 she became the Minister of Social Security of the Azerbaijan SSR.
 Seyidmammadova died in Baku in 1994.

 Early life and education

 Zuleykha Seyidmammadova was born on 22 March 1919, in Baku to Mina Khanim and Mir Habib Agha.
-Her father received his first education at a religious school, and later studied at the Baku real school.
-He was an accountant and considered the loyal right hand of Baku millionaire, Haji Zeynalabdin Taghiyev, a friend since childhood who held him in great respect.
+Her father received his first education at a religious school, and later studied at the Baku Realschule.
+He was an accountant and considered the loyal right-hand man of the Baku millionaire Haji Zeynalabdin Taghiyev, a friend since childhood who held him in great respect.
 Mir Habib Agha's magnificent property in Mərdəkan was also the result of his loyalty to Haji.
 Her mother was uneducated and had married at the age of 11.
-Zuleykha was the second daughter born in their marriage.
+Zuleykha was the couple's second daughter.

 Zuleykha was a teacher at school number 16, and her parents wanted her to get a higher education and become an oil engineer.

 Her interest in heights arose from childhood.
 In her memories, Seyidmammadova explained her desire for the sky and the reason for her aspiration for greatness as follows:

 "I loved the height.
 Every summer, together with our family, we moved outside the city to our garden in the village of Shuvelan.
 There were fig and mulberry trees here.
 I would choose the highest one and climb on top of it.
 I liked to look down on the flat roofs of the houses, the gardens, the vineyards, the sea with white pebbles on the shore..."

 When Zuleykha was studying in the 7th grade, her physics teacher Jumshud Efendiyev took the class on an excursion to Baku airport.
-Zuleykha got on the plane several times with the boys in the class, looks at everything carefully, and asks countless questions.
+Zuleykha got on the plane several times with the boys in the class, looked at everything carefully, and asked countless questions.
 When she returned home in the evening, she enthusiastically told her mother about this school trip declaring "I will become a pilot!".

 Seyidmammadova graduated from high school with excellent grades in 1934, and entered the mining faculty of the Azerbaijan State Oil and Industry University.